 Cost Allocation and Rate Design

 Summary of how costs are allocated to each of the three transmission rate pools

-Deferral and Variance Accounts
+DVAs

 Accounts requested for disposition

-Total disposition and disposition period
+Total disposition ($) and disposition period(s)

-New deferral and variance accounts requested
+Any new DVAs requested and any requested discontinuation of existing DVAs

 Bill Impacts

-Summary of total bill impacts ($ and %) at the wholesale level (ie, change in the three uniform transmission rates, including an illustration of the impact on a typical customer connected directly to the transmission system that is not a distributor) and for typical retail customers (Residential at 800 kWh per month and General Service <50 kWh at 2000 kWh per month)
+Summary of total bill impacts ($ and %) at the wholesale level (i.e., change in the three uniform transmission rates, including an illustration of the impact on a typical customer connected directly to the transmission system that is not a distributor) and for typical retail customers (Residential at 750 kWh per month and General Service <50 kWh at 2000 kWh per month)

+Summary of any proposed mitigation plans to address rate impacts on specific customer classes or overall

+Transmission System Overview

+The following information must be filed:

+Description of transmitter’s service area, including a general description and map(s) showing where the transmitter operates within the province and the communities (if any) serviced by the transmitter

+Details of the investment planning process, including asset condition assessment, identification and prioritization of capital investments, trade- offs with the operations, maintenance and administration expenditures

+Summary of the major drivers and elements of the transmitter’s capital plan

+Capital expenditures requested for the test year(s)

+Change in capital expenditures from last OEB-approved ($ and %)

 Customer Engagement

-The RRFE contemplates an active role by distributors in customer engagement.
-The OEB expects that transmitters will initiate or continue customer engagement activities and provide a summary of those activities as part of the application.
+The purpose of customer engagement evidence is to explain how customer feedback has been used by the transmitter as an input to the planning process.

-The (TSC) defines customer as a generator, consumer, distributor or unlicensed transmitter whose facilities are connected to or are intended to be connected to the transmission system.
-The TSC requires some communications and discussions with customers related to matters such as regional planning, connection procedures, testing and inspections, system performance and outages.
+The Transmission System Code (TSC) defines customer as a generator, consumer, distributor or unlicensed transmitter whose facilities are connected to or are intended to be connected to the transmission system.
+If a transmitter does not serve any customers, the customer engagement requirements below are not applicable.

-The applicant’s report should describe these and any other activities designed to engage all customers connected to the transmission system, including discussions related to investment planning and transmission rates and charges.
+The TSC requires some communications and discussions with customers related to matters such as regional planning, connection procedures, testing and inspections, system performance, and outages.
+Transmitters should describe these and any other activities designed to engage all customers connected to the transmission system, including discussions related to investment planning and transmission rates and charges.

-Transmitters should specifically discuss how their customers were engaged in order to determine their needs, what their needs are, and how the application has responded to any identified needs.
-Applicants must separately report on the needs of end-use load customers (as distinct from regulated distributors) served directly from the transmission system, and explain how the transmitter’s application responds to the needs of these customers.
-Similarly, any discussion of the needs of generator customers should be presented separately.
+Transmitters should also discuss how their customers were engaged in order to determine their needs, what their needs are, and how the application has responded to any identified needs.
+Applicants must report on the needs of end-use load customers (as distinct from regulated distributors) served directly from the transmission system, and explain how the transmitter’s application responds to the needs of these customers.
+Similarly, any discussion of the needs of generator customers should be presented.

-A report of customer satisfaction surveys undertaken and results of these surveys should be provided.
+A report of customer engagement activities undertaken should be provided.
 Information on planned future customer engagement activities should also be detailed in this section.
-Transmitters may find Appendix 2AC in the Distribution Filing Requirements helpful in structuring this evidence
+Transmitters may use Appendix 2-AC – Customer Engagement Worksheet in the Filing Requirements for Electricity Distribution Rate Applications to assist in listing its customer engagement activities.

-Transmitters are expected to file with the OEB their response to the matters raised in any letters of comment sent to the OEB related to the transmitter’s application.
+Finally, transmitters are expected to file with the OEB their response to the matters raised in any letters of comment sent to the OEB related to the transmitter’s application.

-.

 Financial Information

 This section must include the following:

-Non-consolidated audited financial statements of the utility (excluding operations of affiliated companies that are not rate regulated) for which the application has been made, for the most recent three historical years (i.e. two years’ statements must be filed).
+Non-consolidated audited financial statements of the utility (excluding operations of affiliated companies that are not rate-regulated) for which the application has been made, for the most recent three historical years (i.e. two years’ statements must be filed).

-Where the regulated entity conducts more than one activity regulated by the OEB, the transmitter shall disclose information separately about each of its operating segments in accordance with the Segment Disclosure provisions which corporate entities are encouraged to adopt by the Canadian Institute of Chartered Accountants Handbook.
+Where the regulated entity conducts more than one activity regulated by the OEB, the transmitter shall disclose information separately about each of its operating segments in accordance with the Segment Disclosure provisions which corporate entities are encouraged to adopt by the CPA Canada Handbook.